 Lime and lemon contain citric acid which is an effective bleaching agent.
 To use, mix half teaspoon of baking soda to half teaspoon of lime or lemon.
 Use your toothbrush to brush your teeth with the mixture.
 Let the mixture sit for a minute before washing it off.

-However, limit the use of this mixture as citric acid can be more detrimental to the teeth due to the acid found in lime and lemon.
+However, limit the use of this mixture as citric acid can be detrimental to the teeth due to the acid found in limes and lemons.

 #5 Baking soda and Apple Cider Vinegar

 Rinsing with three parts water and one part apple cider vinegar makes for a great teeth-whitening rinse.
 Mix it with toothpaste, and brush as you normally would.

 Another way to save up on expensive whitening treatments and avoid harmful chemicals is to utilize a coconut oil paste on your teeth.

 Coconut oil is a good source of lauric acid, a saturated fatty acid which helps with weight loss and in lowering cholesterol levels.
 Coconut oil also aids in addressing inflammation, healing wounds, and keeping the prostate healthy.

 When mixed with baking soda and peppermint essential oil, you can have a paste that will whiten your teeth and prevent tooth decay.

 Coconut oil is excellent for whitening the teeth thanks to its fatty acids.
 Swishing coconut oil paste for 20 minutes will do the trick.
 Just heat one cup of coconut oil until liquid-like, add 5-10 drops of spearmint essential oil, and add two teaspoons of baking soda.